BaylorCMS/ThesisTemplate/README.md

-baylor-cs-thesis
+baylor-physics-dissertation
 ================

-Template for creating a Master's Thesis with LaTeX for Baylor's computer science program.
+Template for creating a Dissertation with LaTeX for a Ph.D. in Physics at Baylor University.

+This template was originally used to create a Thesis for a Master of Computer Science, which is why the name Thesis often appears instead of Dissertation.

 ##### FAQ